-Disrupting the Dollar, Gold vs Bitcoin, Marvelous Montauk —The Ledger
+Disrupting the Dollar, Gold vs Bitcoin, Marvelous Montauk—The Ledger

 22 years

 Bitcoin is going up, up, up of late.
 But despite crossing the $11,000 mark, it has much more ground to cover before it reaches its all-time 2017 high of nearly $20,000.
-This seems a good time, then, to dig out a recent survey by a UBS analyst of other spectacular bubbles (ie the NASDAQ in 2000, Oil in 2008) and the path from trough to recovery.
+This seems a good time, then, to dig out a recent survey by a UBS analyst of other spectacular bubbles (i.e. the NASDAQ in 2000, oil in 2008) and the path from trough to recovery.
 In the worst case—the Dow Jones crash of 1929—the road back took 22 years.
 Here’s betting we’ll see $20K Bitcoin before the year 2039.

 MEMES AND MUMBLES